Contributing to illumos¶

 The illumos gate is a core technology leveraged by several commercial vendors that rely on it to be a stable, well-tested platform.
 As such, changes to illumos require qualified code review from community peers.
 A reasonable effort must also be made to test each change, to ensure that the change is stable enough for others to rely upon.

-The scope of required testing depends on the nature of the change and a discussion with your advocate, but in general advocates adopt a "shrink to fit" mentality.
-Here are some examples of reasonable testing based on the collective experience of the current RTI advocates.
-Your advocate may always ask for more testing depending on the nature of the change.
+The scope of required testing depends on the nature of the change and a discussion with the core team member looking at your change, but in general the core team adopts a "shrink to fit" mentality.
+Below are some examples of a reasonable level of testing based on the collective experience of the current core team.
+A core team member may ask for more testing depending on the nature of the change.

 Make sure you test the results of the illumos-gate build with only your changesets applied.
 To do this, you will need to build the illumos code.
 It is generally insufficient to test the build results of a downstream fork that contains other non-trivial changes as there may be implicit dependencies that break other consumers of the core illumos gate.

 If your code has been running in production as part of a downstream distribution of illumos, or has already gone through other testing, please include that information.
-Your advocate will determine if any additional testing is required for integration.
+The core team will determine if any additional testing is required for integration.

 Changing a single program¶